Research at the ACP

-The ASPR contributes to the dialogue on current peace policy issues through research, conferences and publications.
+The ACP contributes to the dialogue on current peace policy issues through research, conferences and publications.

-Current research at the ASPR focuses on three pillars:
+Current research at the ACP focuses on three pillars:

 - Transition and peace processes in an international "political marketplace”

 - Perspectives for peacebuilding between normative and pragmatic requirements